hobby65/role_infrastructure_vmware/README.md

 ```
 The definition snippet above will result in:
-* A single virtual machine with 2 vCPU's and 8GB of memory in cluster CLU_UA_MER3 in datacenter DC_UA_MER3 as defined on vCenter server adcmvca04
+* A single virtual machine with 2 vCPU's and 8GB of memory in cluster CL in datacenter DC1 as defined on vCenter server
-* A single network interface attached to the system, with IP and DNS configuration, mapped to network PROD_GR (vlan7670) in VMWare
+* A single network interface attached to the system, with IP and DNS configuration, mapped to network <net name> in VMWare
 * A single 60GB boot disk (default setting)
-* The virtual machine is cloned from template rhel74_template
+* The virtual machine is cloned from template rhel8
-* The virtual machine will be placed in folder Linux/PaaS-ICT/test
+* The virtual machine will be placed in folder Linux
 ###### Mandatory keys
 As stated, the definition above is a combination of a host specific definition and group definitions.
 The minimal host specific definition for the VMWare playbook to create a virtual machine is:
 ```
 "meta": {
   "platform": {
-     "name": "ICT platform besturing", --> Platform name "version": "1.0", --> Platform version definition
+     "name": "<name>", --> machine name / usage "version": "1.0", --> versioning
-     "contact": "<email>" --> Contact person for this platform }
+     "contact": "<email>" --> Contact person for this machine }
 }